Bilingual homeschooling can be challenging, and I know this because we are doing it part-time.

-When someone is crying, getting angry with others, or don’t want to have school, it’s so easy to just speak and explain things in English.
+When someone is crying, getting angry with others, or doesn’t want to have school, it’s so easy to just speak and explain things in English.

 Bilingual Homeschooling Routine: What is it like for your family in Hong Kong?

 Before I show you our bilingual homeschooling routine, I would like to make sure you understand this is just a reference.
-I encourage you to try it out if you would like.
+Try it out if you would like.
 However, being flexible to fit your family needs is most important.

 Kids change all the time physically and mentally.
 I am sure you have experienced your kid suddenly becoming more independent, or your kids suddenly don’t want to sleep, or your kids becoming very frustrated and angry all the time, or your kids lose interest in learning in certain subjects and skills, etc.